tencentyun/intlcloud-documents/yehe_doc/云数据库 TencentDB/数据库智能管家 DBbrain/操作指南/诊断优化/性能趋势_intl_en.md

 ## Enabling Chart Interaction
-1. Log in to the [DBbrain Console](https://console.cloud.tencent.com/dbbrain/analysis) and select **Performance Optimization**on the left sidebar.
+1. Log in to the [DBbrain console](https://console.cloud.tencent.com/dbbrain/analysis) and select **Performance Optimization** on the left sidebar.
 On the displayed page, select a database at the top and select the **Performance Trends** tab.
-2. On the performance trends page, toggle on the "Chart Interaction" switch in the top-right corner to view the link comparison of multiple performance metric trends.
+2. On the performance trends page, toggle on the **Chart Interaction** switch in the top-right corner to view the link comparison of multiple performance metric trends.
 ![](https://main.qcloudimg.com/raw/8f0143e681567f928b115fae7ddf23ca.png)
 Drag on the view for fine-grained display of one single performance metric trend.
 ![](https://main.qcloudimg.com/raw/54b877aeee9d5ae2495b4496489caa2d.png)

 ## Switching Between Real-Time/Historical Views

-1. Log in to the [DBbrain Console](https://console.cloud.tencent.com/dbbrain/analysis) and select **Performance Optimization**on the left sidebar.
+1. Log in to the [DBbrain console](https://console.cloud.tencent.com/dbbrain/analysis) and select **Performance Optimization** on the left sidebar.
 On the displayed page, select a database at the top and select the **Performance Trends** tab.
 2. Click **Real-Time** or **Historical** to view the corresponding real-time or historical performance trends.
  - The real-time performance trends view allows you to view the performance trends of the instance over the last 3 minutes and is automatically refreshed by default.
 Click **Disable refresh** to stop refreshing the trends in real time.
 ![](https://main.qcloudimg.com/raw/81e13852a0356469df194eb685f2a12a.png)